As a landlord in California, it’s crucial to know the laws when it comes to breaking a lease.

 Justified Reasons to Break a Lease in California

-Early Lease Termination Clause
+Early Termination Clause

 Active Military Duty

-If a tenant enters active military duty during the term of their tenancy, they may be allowed to break the lease early due to deployment or permanent change of station.
+According to California rental law, if a tenant enters active military duty during the term of their tenancy, they may be allowed to break the lease early due to deployment or permanent change of station.
 This protection is valid for 60 to 90 days from the date the tenant enters military duty.

 To be eligible, the tenant must show proof that they entered active duty after the lease was signed.
-They must also provide a copy of the orders to deploy or the permanent change of station.
+They must also provide a copy of the orders to deploy or the change of station.

 Uninhabitable Unit